Key Highlights

 After applying for the visa renewal, wait for its approval.
 It can take several weeks or months for your extension to be processed.

-Transitioning from Dependent Visa to Other Visa Types
+How to Transition From a Dependent Visa to Other Visa Types in 2026?

 Here’s a summary of the transition from an Austria dependent visa to any other type of visa: